Midigan195/alx-interview/0x06-starwars_api/README.md

-Create a script that optains data from the star wars api
+Create a script that obtains data from the star wars api